Many thanks to Mark Cheathem for publishing this post in which I explain some of the major contributions and arguments of my book.

 Are you interested in my scholarly work?
 Then check out this recently published piece, where I discuss some of the ways in which President Andrew Jackson used the Post Office and other federal agencies to kill the "Monster Bank."
 Many thanks to the editors at We're History for publishing this preview of my forthcoming book!

 I am honored and grateful to have been interviewed by Colin Woodward, the host of the Amerikan Rambler Podcast.
-In this interview, we talk about my background and upbringing in the San Francisco Bay Area, ill conceived Trump-Jackson comparisons, the perils of the academic job market, the history of rock music, and my forthcoming book.
+In this interview, which you can listen to here, we talk about my background and upbringing in the San Francisco Bay Area, ill conceived Trump-Jackson comparisons, the perils of the academic job market, the history of rock music, and my forthcoming book.
 Enjoy!

 No discussion of libertarianism would be complete without mentioning Austrian school economist Murray Rothbard.
 The famous anarcho-capitalist broke with conservative economists like Milton Friedman on some key issues, but shared most conservatives’ opposition to the Civil Rights movement and any state-sponsored efforts to ameliorate economic inequality, which he regarded as entirely natural.
 Unsurprisingly, he criticized central banking and praised the gold standard.
 Later in his career, Rothbard, although he was the son of Jewish immigrants, dabbled in the types of anti-Semitic arguments that Reason propagated as historical revisionism, which might explain why a white nationalist in Ohio recently cited Rothbard as an influence.
 In graduate school I first came across Rothbard’s name since he had produced one of the few monographs on the Panic of 1819.
 To my knowledge, no one has yet updated Rothbard’s early-1960s work, though Sharon Ann Murphy and others have researched similar topics.